-The Xtium2-CLHS PX8 acquisition bandwidth is less than expected.
+The Xtium-CLHS PX4 acquisition bandwidth is less than expected.

 - Review the system for problems or conflicts with other expansion boards or drivers. - Remove other PCI Express, PCI-32 or PCI-64 boards and check acquisition bandwidth again.
 Engineering has seen this case where other PCI boards in some systems cause limitations in transfers.
-Each system, with its combination of system motherboard and PCI boards, will be unique and must be tested for bandwidth limitations affecting the imaging application. - Is the Xtium2-CLHS PX8 installed in a PCI Express x16 slot? - Note that some computer's x16 slot may only support non x16 boards at x1 or not at all.
-Check the computer documentation or test an Xtium2-CLHS PX8 installation.
-The speed at which the board is running can be viewed using the Diagnostic Tool provided with the driver. - Is the Xtium2-CLHS PX8 installed in a PCI Express Gen1 or Gen2 slot? - Some older computers only have PCIe Gen1 or Gen2 slots.
-The Generation at which the board is running is viewed using the Diagnostic Tool provided with the driver. - Is the PCI maximum payload size smaller than 256 bytes? - On some computers, this parameter can be changed in the PC's BIOS.
+Each system, with its combination of system motherboard and PCI boards, will be unique and must be tested for bandwidth limitations affecting the imaging application. - Is the Xtium-CLHS PX4 installed in a PCI Express x16 slot?
+Note that some computer's x16 slot may only support non x16 boards at x1 or not at all.
+Check the computer documentation or test an Xtium-CLHS PX4 installation.
+The speed at which the board is running can be viewed using the Diagnostic Tool provided with the driver. - Is the Xtium-CLHS PX4 installed in a PCI Express Gen1 slot?
+Some older computers only have PCIe Gen1 slots.
+The Generation at which the board is running can be viewed using the Diagnostic Tool provided with the driver.